3rd International Workshop on Artificial Intelligence in Machine Vision and Graphics (AIMaViG’17)

 Prague, Czech Republic, 4 - 7 September, 2017

-The main scope of the workshop on Artificial Intelligence in Machine Vision and Graphics (AIMaViG’17) is to provide an interdisciplinary forum for researchers and developers to present and discuss latest advances of Artificial Intelligence in these wide and heterogeneous fields.
+The main objective of the 3rd Workshop on Artificial Intelligence in Machine Vision and Graphics (AIMaViG’17) is to provide an interdisciplinary forum for researchers and developers to present and discuss the latest advances of artificial intelligence in the context of machine vision and computer graphics.
+The workshop covers the whole range of AI-based theories, algorithms, technologies and systems for diversified and heterogeneous areas of vision and graphics.

 The topics and areas include but are not limited to: